Highlights and updates

 But the CO-OP has struggled with losses: Axios reports that NMHC lost $23 million in 2015, and $17.9 million in 2017.

-On September 27, NMHC announced that pending regulatory approval, they were entering a partnership with Virginia-based Evolent Health, which they expect to be finalized by the end of 2017.
+In September 2017, NMHC announced that pending regulatory approval, they were entering a partnership with Virginia-based Evolent Health, which they expect to be finalized by the end of 2017.
 Evolent will create a new for-profit subsidiary, True Health New Mexico, which will cover the 22,000 enrollees currently on NMHC’s employer-sponsored plans.
 NMHC will continue to be a non-profit, and will focus entirely on the individual market, where they currently have about 18,000 enrollees.

 The partnership will allow the new insurer to offer coverage in market segments — including Medicare Advantage and Medicaid — where CO-OPs aren’t allowed to operate.
 NMHC CEO, Martin Hickey, and the rest of the NMHC employees will transition to True Health New Mexico at the end of the year, assuming the partnership is allowed by state regulators.